 The Future of Automobiles is Electrical

-The trend of using electrical vehicles is growing rapidly.
-Many countries have been offering lucrative offers to install electrical charging stations instead of traditional gasoline fuel stations.
+The trend of using electric vehicles is growing rapidly.
+Many countries have been offering lucrative offers to install electric charging stations instead of traditional gasoline fuel stations.
 The key advantage of using EVs is that they cause very less amount of carbon gases emissions to the environment.
 As far as the cost is concerned, it is still expensive to purchase, though the running cost of electrical vehicles is far less than that of the fuel engine vehicles.
-World’s biggest and popular automobile companies are stepping into the world of electric vehicles.
+The world’s biggest and popular automobile companies are stepping into the world of electric vehicles.